Budapest 9th constituency: History

 The current 9th constituency of Budapest was created in 2011 and contains parts of the pre-2011 14th, 26th and 28th constituencies of Budapest.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Sándor Burány of MSZP (with Unity support) from 2014, and he was re-elected of Dialogue in 2018.
+In the 2026 election, Vilmos Kátai-Németh of the Tisza Party was elected representative.